CLASSIFICATION NO. 214

 Working knowledge of: Federal and State regulations relating to Federally Qualified Health Centers (FQHC), Mental Health services and various grant funding sources; Oregon Administrative Rules and Oregon Revised Statutes as they apply to accessing of services delivered by the Division; principles and practices of managed care; health care financing and administration principles; office equipment, including personal computers and software programs.

-Skill to: Communicate effectively, both orally and in writing; organize and present facts in a clear, concise and logical manner; establish and maintain effective working relationships with community partners and stakeholders, elected officials, government agencies, County employees and the public; interpret and apply provisions of federal, state and local legislation, rules and regulations affecting the administration of division policies and programs; administer and control the distribution of funds according to approved budget or grant; compile and analyze data and develop recommendations; design, develop and implement systems and procedures for efficient department or division operations; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making.
+Skill to: Communicate effectively, both orally and in writing; organize and present facts in a clear, concise and logical manner; establish and maintain effective working relationships with community partners and stakeholders, elected officials, government agencies, County employees and the public; interpret and apply provisions of federal, state and local legislation, rules and regulations affecting the administration of division policies and programs; manage the distribution of funds according to approved budget or grant; compile and analyze data and develop recommendations; design, develop and implement systems and procedures for efficient division operations; direct staff in continuous efforts to improve quality, productivity and effectiveness; incorporate team participation in decision making.

 Must successfully pass a criminal history check which may include national or state fingerprint records check.